 4) Create a Budget

-Working alongside an accountant to devise a budget will keep the business accountable.
+Working alongside an accountant to devise a budget will keep the business accountable, especially during a down economy.
 A budget will keep a company in line with their financial goals.
 Designing a budget will help determine where the business is going and what steps they will need to get there.
 Looking towards the future is important when devising a budget.
 Comparisons to similar businesses records and trends are important when devising a budget.
 Accountants can access this information and interpret the figures so they can be useful for the company budget.

 5) Analyze Debt

 It is important to re-analyze your business plan and determine the company’s risk tolerance to debt when implementing new plans and ideas.
 If a company has a lot of debt without liquid assets, this can cause a company to be over leveraged which makes it difficult to obtain financing or even the ability to pay off current debt.
 Your accountant can review loans to help determine if the company will be able to meet the terms and requirements associated to the financing.